Mrymna/Surgery_procedures/Neuronexus/cleaning.md

 ## Preparation of a Tergazyme solution

 Tergazyme is a concentrated, anionic detergent with protease enzyme for manual and ultrasonic cleaning.
 Excellent for removal of proteinaceous soils, tissue, blood and body fluids from glassware, metals, plastic, ceramic, porcelain, rubber and fiberglass with no interfering residues.
 Ideal as a cleaning agent in Reverse Osmosis and Ultra-Filtration Systems.
 USDA authorized.
 Dilute: 1:100. pH 9.5
+The Tergazyme powder is next to the hood opposite to the ice machine.

 * Solution: 0.4 g of Tergazyme powder into 40 ml of distilled water.
+You can use the balance opposite to the Nissle staining hood.
 Put it on the stirer for 10 minutes.
 <img src="figures/targazine.jpg" alt="drawing" width="400"/>

 ## Cleaning the probes